About the SMMC Motorsport Medical Group

 It could be a place where members could have a non-personalised moan about anything at all within reason!
-Here are a couple of old chestnuts of mine which have bothered me over the years.

 I could further see this platform being used as a gateway for more private communication and support, and I for one would be happy to hear of any colleague’s difficulties if they thought I could help.